-In my possession were poems I’d written and poems I’d adapted for performances, but had yet to perform that could become a 45 minute show.
-A show as a reason for a little gathering of neighbors and, all going well, a positive shared experience.
+In my possession were poems I’d written and poems I’d adapted for performances that could become a 45 minute show.
+A reason for a little gathering of neighbours and, all going well, a positive shared experience.

-We laughed, reflected (cried a bit) shared and openly wondered why so many years had passed without ‘something positive’ bringing us together.
+We laughed, reflected, shared and openly wondered why so many years had passed without ‘something positive’ bringing us together.

 You know you’ve done good when a six year old says ‘well done’…